 Work With Experienced Internet Defamation Attorneys to Remove & Stop All Types of Defamatory Attacks

 Malicious and defamatory attacks online can happen to anyone, and their effects can be far-reaching.
 No matter the type or medium, becoming the victim of defamation is always a devastating and exhausting experience.

 Whether you have experienced the consequences of defamation firsthand or you want to protect yourself from potential defamatory attacks, Minc Law can help.
 Defamation law is at the core of what we do, and we have helped thousands of clients just like you remove unwanted content, pursue litigation, and protect their online reputations into the future.

 “Minc Law did an outstanding job on our case, particularly Daniel and his team.
 They guided us through the entire process of unveiling the individual who was defaming our business online, and then all the way through to getting a satisfactory settlement.
 They always returned calls and offered sound advice for whatever came up during our case.
 If I ever need these types of services again, I will definitely go to them first.”

 Jason, May 11, 2021

-If you are a victim of defamation and want to learn more about options for your unique situation, reach out today to schedule your free, initial no-obligation consultation by contacting a chat representative, filling out our contact form, or calling us at (216) 373-7706.
+If you are a victim of defamation and want to learn more about options for your unique situation, reach out today to schedule your free, initial no-obligation consultation with an intake specialist by contacting a chat representative, filling out our contact form, or calling us at (216) 373-7706.